rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > - Can the community survey FAQ be generalized for all surveys such as this or
 >   the trademark surveys?
 > - Define what it means to contribute to the Rust Projects.
+>   - Use this definition as the multiple choice options for the "what kind of
+>     work do you do within the project?" question
 > - Questions to Add
 >   - What part of the project did you contribute to?
 > - Identify questions that don't need to be free-form